matter-labs/zksync-era/core/node/base_token_adjuster/README.md

 ### The Base Token Ratio Persister

-Contains the building block for the `BaseTokenRatioPersisterLayer`.
+Contains the building blockss for the `BaseTokenRatioPersisterLayer`.

 - Connects with external APIs to get the current price of the base token and of ETH.
 - Persists the ETH<->BaseToken ratio in the database.